 Serialization in Rustc

-Rustc has to serialize and deserialize various data during compilation.
+rustc has to serialize and deserialize various data during compilation.
 Specifically:

-format into
+from a binary format into

 rlib